WaylonWalker/waylonwalker.com/pages/blog/tmux-nav-2021.md

 able to create, kill, switch with ease and generally keeping work separated into logical groups.

-## Note for ThePrimeagen.

-If your reading this hope you like all of the splits 😁.
-Currently it works with my muscle memory and already changing a ton of other non-tmux workflow, but I have seen the light, `:terminal` is pretty sweet.
-I seem myslef migrating to embded nvim terminals for my repls, rather than a lower split.

-Looking forward to your tmux tech tuesday.

 ## [Chris Toomey's](https://twitter.com/christoomey) Tmux Course

 I took Chris's [tmux course](https://thoughtbot.com/upcase/tmux) in December